akualab/occult/README.md

 * Minimize network traffic and read operations from slow data sources.
 * Cache data in memory to speed up processing.
 Dynamically route work to where the data is.
 * Avoid centralized management to achieve unlimited scalability and elasticity.
-* Unified platform for batch-, interative-, and stream-processing.
+* Unified platform for batch-, interactive-, and stream-processing.
 * Fault-tolerant.

-This is an experimental package to explore distributed aray processing architectures using the Go programming language.
+This is an experimental package to explore distributed array processing architectures using the Go programming language.

 The inspiration came from various sources including ideas behind [SciDB](http://scidb.org/), [Apache Spark](http://spark.apache.org/), S4 ([PDF](http://www.stanford.edu/class/cs347/reading/S4PaperV2.pdf)), and many other open source projects.